golioth/developer-training/website/docs/zephyr-training/04_blinkRTOS/blink_with_thread.md

 ---
 sidebar_position: 3
-description: "Zephyr can blink with timers!"
+description: "Zephyr can blink with threads!"
 ---

 import HowToDownload from '/docs/\_partials/download-from-kasm.md'